 James has enjoyed hostels for many years and strongly believes in the mission statement of Hostelling International.
-After 7 years of regional board service including service as Chair he is excited to now serve at the national level on the HI-Canada Board.
+He brings years of experience in the fields of tourism, education, and sports and recreation.
+After 7 years of regional board service including service as Chair he is proud to now serve at the national level on the HI Canada Board.
 He is committed to strong governance that is reflective of its members and embraces the opportunity to assist the national board in fulfilling its various roles and responsibilities.
-While appreciative of the degree to which traveling and the subsequent socio-cultural experiences enrich people’s lives he is proud of the fact that hostelling is a wonderful opportunity to broadens one’s horizons and to ultimately galvanize the global citizen.
+While appreciative of the degree to which traveling and the subsequent socio-cultural experiences enrich people’s lives he is inspired by the fact that hostelling is a wonderful opportunity to broadens one’s horizons and to ultimately galvanize the global citizen.

 Jason is an active hosteller and life-time member.
 His first introduction to hostelling was on his first European trip where many friendships were formed along his travels.
 This has continued closer to home where he has introduced many to the value and beauty of the HI network in the west.

 Jason’s entire career has been served in the non-profit sector where he has played an active role in assisting organizations plan and meet their fundraising goals.
 This has carried on to the board’s he has served on.
 Although Governance was not his fondest topic at the beginning, governance has become an area of expertise and a topic for which he enjoys delving into.